w-yeehong/tp/docs/UserGuide.md

 _Written by: Yun Qing_

 --------------------------------------------------------------------------------------------------------------------

 ## 5. Features

-This section covers all the commands that you can type into the command box of Covigent.
+This section covers all the commands that you can type into the Command Box of Covigent.
 The commands are categorised into [patient features](#52-patients), [room features](#53-room) and [task features](#54-room).
 If it is the first time that you are using the command, we recommend that you refer to [Command Format](#51-command-format) to find out how to interpret the format of the commands.

 _Written by: Yun Qing_